What will happen to brokerage contracts in progress if a broker’s licence is not maintained on April 30 or suspended?

 - Terminate the brokerage contract

-In this regard, the real estate agency or broker can use the Notice D. In this case, the notice must be adapted to include the term “ceased” to carry on his activities.
+In this regard, the real estate agency or broker can use the Notice D. In this case, the notice must be adapted by using the term “ceased” to carry on his activities.

-Failure to receive a notice of termination from clients, brokerage contracts of the real estate broker whose licence is revoked will continue with the real estate agency, represented by the new appointed broker.
+Failure to receive a notice of termination from clients, brokerage contracts of the real estate broker whose licence is revoked will continue with the real estate agency, represented by the replacing broker.

 If the real estate broker is acting on his own account and does not maintain his licence on April 30

-The real estate broker acting on his own account shall notify his clients immediately in writing that he will cease or ceased his activities on April 30.
-This real estate broker’s brokerage contracts shall be deemed to have been terminated as of the date his licence is revoked.
+The real estate broker acting on his own account shall notify his clients immediately in writing that he ceased or will cease his activities on April 30.
+This real estate broker’s brokerage contracts will be deemed to have been terminated as of the date his licence is revoked.

 If the real estate broker acting on behalf of an agency maintains his licence on April 30, but his licence is suspended, including when he fails to update his information or complete his 2023-2025 cycle of the Mandatory Continuing Education Program (MCEP)

-Brokerage contracts will continue to be valid.
-However, the real estate agency shall notify clients immediately and in writing that their real estate broker’s licence is suspended and give them the option to:
+Brokerage contracts will remain valid.
+However, the real estate agency must notify clients immediately and in writing that their real estate broker’s licence is suspended and give them the option to:

 - Remain contractually bound to the agency which will appoint another real estate broker to replace him or